-She was born to elderly parents in Corbie (near Amiens) who died when she was an adolescent.
-She joined the beguineds of her hometown but eventually yearned for a stricter observance of ascetic practices.
-She choose the Poor Clare and become a recluse.
+Nicolette Boylet was born to elderly parents in Corbie (near Amiens).
+Her birth presents many features similar to Saint Rita of Cascia: her birth is miraculous, like that of Rita (late birth, announced in a dream).
+Her parents died when she was an adolescent.
+She joined the beguines of her hometown but eventually yearned for a stricter observance of ascetic practices.
+By 1406, she choose the Poor Clare Order and become a recluse.
 Visions, however, kept pressing her to take on the reform of the Franciscans.
-And shi did: she reformed seven communities of Franciscan men and established (or reformed) seventeen women’s communities.
+And she did it by the commission of the pope Benedict 13th: she reformed seven communities of Franciscan men and established (or reformed) seventeen women’s communities.

-Colette lived a quietly austere life even in the mids of her extensive reform work and allegedly continued to have visions, experienced lievitation in prayer, prophesied, and had the ability to read others’ conscience.
-(Source: Laura Swam, The winsdom of beguines, p.33)
+Colette lived a quietly austere life even in the midst of her extensive reform work and allegedly continued to have visions, experienced levitation in prayer, prophesied, and had the ability to read others’ conscience.
+(Swam, p.33)

 She died in 1447 in the monastery of Ghent, one of the seventeen she established (or reformed),